tencentyun/intlcloud-documents/yehe_doc/容器/容器镜像服务/操作指南/管理触发器_intl_en.md

 ### Managing trigger rules
 After a trigger rule is created, you can view the trigger rule on the "Trigger" page.
 Then, you can perform the following operations to manage trigger rules.
 See the figure below:
 ![](https://main.qcloudimg.com/raw/408ac4c6409ae1f24f8a90c8652120bc.png)

-- **View Triggering Log**: you can click the name of a specific trigger rule or click **Triggering Log** to the right of the trigger rule name to view the triggering log of the rule.
+- **View Triggering Log**: you can click the name of a specific trigger rule or click **Triggering Logs** to the right of the trigger rule name to view the triggering log of the rule.
 For more information, see [Viewing Trigger Logs](#CheckLog).
 - **Modify Rule Status**: <img src="https://main.qcloudimg.com/raw/d31873587cb976e1429768b2dc2b0e16.png" style="margin:-6px 0px"> indicates that a rule is enabled, and <img src="https://main.qcloudimg.com/raw/5ba06490364505efc4d698e3adb1064e.png" style="margin:-6px 0px"> indicates that a rule is disabled.
 A newly created trigger rule is enabled by default, and you can change its status as needed.
-- **Configure**: you can re-configure all parameters of the trigger rule.
+- **Configuration**: you can re-configure all parameters of the trigger rule.
 - **Delete**: you can delete the trigger rule.

 ### Viewing trigger logs[](id:CheckLog)
-You can click the name of a specific trigger rule or click **Triggering Log** to the right of the trigger rule name to view the triggering log of the rule.
+You can click the name of a specific trigger rule or click **Triggering Logs** to the right of the trigger rule name to view the triggering log of the rule.
 See the figure below:
 ![](https://main.qcloudimg.com/raw/71ffa1471545e6bd8ceb57222fa396ed.png)

 The log contains the following information:
 - **Task ID**: trigger task ID, which is unique in the instance.
 - **Action**: the action that launched the trigger, such as image push.
-- **Trigger Repository**: the repository resources that launched the trigger.
+- **Triggered Repository**: the repository resources that launched the trigger.
 - **Status**: success status of the trigger in executing the webhook request.
 - **Creation Time**: the time when the trigger was launched, that is, the time when the webhook request was initiated.